HomeHow To GuidesDIY Artificial Grass - How To Install

 Follow These (2) Steps To Install Artificial Grass over Concrete:

-• Step 1: First, you’ll need to check the drainage.
+- Step 1: First, you’ll need to check the drainage.
 You should be okay if your concrete surface drains well because it is on a slope.
-However, If water tends to pool on the concrete slab, you’ll need to drill some small 1/4″ drainage holes to keep water from pooling underneath the artificial grass.
+However, If water pools on the concrete slab, you must drill some small 1/4″ drainage holes to keep water from pooling underneath the artificial grass.

-• Space the 1/4″ holes in concrete randomly – specifically in the low area where water is “pooling”.
+- Space the 1/4″ holes in the concrete randomly, specifically in the low area where water is “pooling.”

-• Step 2: For safety reasons, install a waterproof foam underlayment beneath your turf.
+- Step 2: For safety, install a waterproof foam underlayment beneath your turf.
 It’s easy to find, as most flooring contractors use a similar material under wood flooring installations.

-• A foam layer will help cushion against falls and could reduce the likelihood of injury should a fall occur on artificial grass on concrete.
+- A foam layer will help cushion against falls and could reduce the likelihood of injury should a fall occur on artificial grass or concrete.

-With the above information, we hope you know how to install artificial grass in your yard.
+We hope this article has helped you learn how to install artificial grass in your yard.

-DIY artificial grass is a great home improvement project for people looking to reduce their ecological impact, make their yard more pet-friendly, or reduce the amount of work they have to invest in maintaining their lawns.
+DIY artificial grass is a great home improvement project for people looking to reduce their ecological impact, make their yard more pet-friendly, or reduce the work they must invest in maintaining their lawns.

 While synthetic grass isn’t for everyone, we think it’s an excellent long-term economical option worth considering.

-Installing Artificial Turf is a relatively simple process that you can do with just a bit of know-how, a few pieces of essential equipment, and a few sets of extra hands to help you out!
+Installing Artificial Turf is a relatively simple process requiring little know-how, a few pieces of essential equipment, and extra hands!

-Thanks for Visiting Best Home Gear; please leave us a comment below, and don’t forget to check out our other How-To Guides!
+Thanks for Visiting Best Home Gear; please comment below, and don’t forget to check out our other How-To Guides!

 Additional Reading and References: